 One to rule them all?

 Neither the cloud nor the edge is a solution for all cases.
-As always it depends.
+As always: It depends.
 There are cases, where the edge makes more sense than the cloud and vice versa.
 Most cases however, do need both.
+If you can, putting the bulk of your computational workload on the edge does make sense though from an economic as well as environmental perspective.

 Interested in learning more?
 Read why Android developers should care about Edge Computing or discover Edge IoT use cases.